Profile: Libyan ex-General Khalifa Haftar

-Just as he was fading from the scene, he has re-emerged as the leader of the most serious challenge yet to the post-revolutionary government, which accuses him of being a renegade driven by a thirst for power.Rise and fall
+Just as he was fading from the scene, he has re-emerged as the leader of a military campaign against all flavours of Islamists in Libya, from the Muslim Brotherhood to extremist groups.Rise and fall

 Alongside Gaddafi, Gen Haftar was part of the cadre of young army officers who seized power from Libya's King Idris in 1969.
 He remained a close ally of Gaddafi during those years, who promoted him to the role of chief of staff of the armed forces.

 Gaddafi rewarded his loyalty by giving him overall command of the conflict with Chad.
 This proved to be his downfall, as Libya was famously defeated by a ramshackle but determined Chadian force in what came to be known as the Toyota War.